min-hinthar/property_agency_management_dashboard_mern_app/README.md

 -----

 ### Description
-The goal of this project is to create a fully functional full-stack MERN Property Agency Management dashboard Refine application that allows property agents to manage their properties, clients, employees, messages, and reviews.
+The goal of this project is to create a fully functional full-stack Refine-MERN Property Agency Management dashboard Refine application that allows property agents to manage their properties, clients, employees, messages, and reviews.
 The application should have the following features:

  - Complete CRUD functionalities for properties, clients, employees, messages, and reviews.